RobinNixon/hilite2ai.com/README.md

 ## 🎨 Add a Notice Banner

-Let users know your site is AI-enhanced and how to access it by adding this div anywhere on your page (as long as you have also added the script):
+Let users know your site is AI-enhanced, and how to access it, by adding this div anywhere on your page (as long as you have also added the script):

 ```html
 <div id="hilite2ai"></div>